 OWTD Circular Walk Route:

-Away from main roads and partly fenced this is another great walk ideal for dogs that want a good run.
+Hucking Woodland Estate is away from main roads and is partly fenced making this walk ideal for dogs that want a good run.
 This walk is more or less the Blue and Red way marked trail combined.

 Start your walk from the Woodland Trust carpark and head down towards the woodland following the Red way marked trail signs.
 Head through the woodland and turn left at the footpath cross roads and out onto the byway.
 Turn right and follow the byway up until you reach the entrance into the large grassland field.
 Head through this field keeping to your left and you will be presented with an amazing view across the Weald of Kent and a large wooden shepherd carving.
 In the summer this is a great spot for a picnic or to just sit and take in the view.
 Carry on through the field until you reach the five bar gate and kissing gate into the next field.
 This is where the sheep are normally kept so please check before entering into this field.
 Continue following the red trail signs and head back into the woods and then along the pathway the follows the edge of the sheep field.
 At the end of this pathway turn left rather than right and start following the blue trail signs back up the hill and into the woodland the other side of the field.
 Continue follwing the blue signs and cross the field behind the Hook and Hatchet inn where you can stop for a drink or a spot of lunch before finishing your walk.
 Then continue through the grassland fields and up to the kissing gate on the other side of the valley field.
 Head up along the edge of the woods and into the field at the top.
 Heading right takes you back to where you started the walk and back to the car park.